Testing Your Pasture - for Peace of Mind

 • Starch – long strands of glucose (simple sugar) linked together that are digested down to individual glucose molecules.

-• Non-structural carbohydrates (NSC) – this will not be on the report.
+• Non-structural carbohydrates (NSC) – This measurement is no longer relevant for insulin resistant horses.
 It is calculated as WSC+Starch.

 Before you begin calculations it is helpful to make your pasture comparable to hay

-We typically look for hay that has less than 13% NSC on an a dry matter basis, but now we’re dealing with forage.
+We typically look for hay that has less than 10% ESC + Starch on an a dry matter basis, but now we’re dealing with pasture grasses.
 Therefore, look strictly at the numbers under the “dry matter” column.

 Your grass should ideally have the following parameters, on a dry-matter basis, to be considered safe: